 \begin{acks}

-We thank the entire \textit{KK24 committee} and \textit{vTaiwan community}, as well as all the citizens who participated, for their invaluable contributions to this research and to participatory democracy.
+We thank the \textit{KK24 committee} and \textit{vTaiwan community}, as well as all participants, for their invaluable contributions to this research on participatory democracy.
 Special thanks to \textit{Noemi Scheurer} and \textit{Mia Odermatt}, the main organisers of Kultur Komitee Winterthur, for their openness to experimenting with innovative methods.
 We also thank \textit{Jia-Wei Cui}, the current organiser and moderator of vTaiwan, for his commitment, and \textit{Yi-Ting Lien} for co-hosting these deliberation workshops and connecting vTaiwan with TWNIC.
 Additionally, FB gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) under grant ID CRSII5-205975. \end{acks}